Photo courtesy of Jing Yaa Tang

 Jing Yaa Tang

-The posh Chinese restaurant inside trendy Sanlitun hotel The Opposite House has a pretty broad menu.
-There are spicy Sichuanese standards, like mapo doufu (cubes of white tofu suspended in chili oil, served here with minced beef) and skewers of lamb grilled with with cumin and Sichuan peppercorns.
-From Guangdong province and Hong Kong, there’s Cantonese claypot vermicelli noodles with dried shrimp and fried rice with x.o. sauce, shrimp and dried scallops.
+The posh Chinese restaurant inside the trendy Sanlitun hotel the Opposite House has a pretty broad menu.
+There are spicy Sichuan standards, like mapo doufu (cubes of white tofu suspended in chili oil, served here with minced beef) and skewers of lamb grilled with cumin and Sichuan peppercorns.
+From Guangdong Province and Hong Kong, there’s Cantonese clay-pot vermicelli noodles with dried shrimp, and fried rice with XO sauce, shrimp, and dried scallops.
 And of course there’s Peking duck—a whole bird or half, served with pancakes, sauces like plum and hoisin, and cucumbers sliced thin enough to be wrapped up with hunks of tender duck.
 Despite tackling several Chinese cuisines, Jing Yaa Tang does all well.

 By Sophie Friedman, AFAR Local Expert

 Have you been here?
 Share a tip or a photo with fellow travelers.